USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/rna-seq.md

   AT1G03987       0       0       0       0       0       0
   ```

-* Convert to and save as CSV file
+* Convert to and save as a CSV file.

   ```bash
   sed 's|\t|,|g' Arabidopsis_RNAseq_Counts.txt > Arabidopsis_RNAseq_Counts.csv